gareth78/TRTPlanner/README.md

-# TRT Planner
+# MediTrack

 ## Overview

-TRT Planner is a self‑hosted medical tracking app built with **React** and **TypeScript** using Vite.
+MediTrack is a self‑hosted medical tracking app built with **React** and **TypeScript** using Vite.
 It stores all data locally in the browser and requires no backend services.
 The app lets you configure medications and plan upcoming doses through interactive calendars.

 ## Tech Stack